Zageron/patreon-ts/README.md

 # Patreon-TS Client

+No longer maintained.
+Apologies.
+Feel free to fork and take.

 Please note that @0.4.1 is the newest version published on NPM, it isn't complete yet though so if you need extended features please make a PR.